danielhafezi/imid-cluster-dashboard/README.md

 ## Usage

 - View patient clusters on the interactive scatter plot.
+- Toggle between K-Means and DBSCAN clustering methods using the buttons at the top of the dashboard.
 - Hover over points to see patient details.
 - Click on clusters to view AI-generated summaries describing cluster characteristics.
+- Summaries are dynamically generated based on the currently selected clustering method.

 ## Scripts

 - `npm run dev`: Starts the Next.js development server.
 - `npm run db:seed`: Seeds the SQLite database with synthetic data.
-- `npm run db:cluster`: Runs the clustering algorithm and updates patient cluster assignments.
+- `npm run db:cluster`: Runs the clustering algorithms (both K-Means and DBSCAN) and updates patient cluster assignments.

 ## Contributing